OscarRD22/MR_J_System/README.md

 ## Description
 This is a Mr. J. System a system capable of infallibly distorting reality, resisting any type of failure and automatically recovering from any setback.
 It consists of a central server, Gotham, and several clients, Fleck, who will make distortion requests.
 The central server will manage these requests through specialized processes (workers): Enigma, which will be dedicated to text distortion, and Harley, in charge of manipulating audiovisual media (image and audio).
 The system will work on a Linux-based infrastructure, using a TCP/IP network, ensuring a fast and stable connection between the different components.

+Oscar PORTS: 9850 - 9854

 ## Installation 🚀